This is a broad category, inclusive of any global behaviors.

 I’ll be writing here soon about some original and creative ways I’ve recently found to work with this material but I think this overall idea is interesting enough to consider on its own.

-Ecstacy is in short supply.
-We return from it to the ordinary world as if “Whatever goes up, must come down” applied equally to airplanes and inspiration.
-We descend, in returning home from a peak experience.
-It is as if Newtonian physics apply to our inner lives.
-Ecstacy is like white heat and spiritual entropy cools us back down to room temperature.
+Ecstacy is always elusive and in short supply.
+It is also a round trip ticket.
+However we achieve it, we have to let go and return from it to the ordinary world as if “Whatever goes up, must come down” applied equally to thrown rocks and inspiration.
+For every peak experience, there is a descent.
+Ecstacy is like glowing white heat before some entropy cools us back down to room temperature.
 While the comparison seems fair, it also muddies the issue.
-Why would sinking and cooling be givens in the mind?
-Why would feeling and thinking require a physics engine?
-I think this gravity inside us (that brings down whatever goes up) is our inevitable return to the linguistic/rational level of human reality where we conduct all our business with each other.
-The human mind surfaces here when submerged and re-lands here after being elevated.
-This is the homeostatic balance point of our kind, the default neurological coordinates of return from highs and lows.
-Highs and lows aren’t being critically evaluated, merely suppressed as not conducive to social intercourse.
-The default settings for humanity are designed like a common Venn chart, with an area where we all overlap despite other differences.
-Our social self defines the normal mind.
-The part of us that worries over the impression we make and strives to get along with others…that is the set point of NORMAL.
-Our genes and our bodies define us as social beings that are allowed to squirrel away some individual secrets… rather than as “Go it alone” individuals with a corner of sociability.
+Why would gravity and entropy be natural behaviors of the mind?
+Why would feeling and thinking obey a physics engine?
+I think this gravity/entropy inside us (the force that brings down whatever goes up) is our inevitable return to the social world where we conduct all business with each other.
+We surface here if submerged and land here again after being uplifted.
+This is the homeostatic balance point of our kind, our default neurological coordinates.

-In the social realm of normal life words and concepts are like fundamental atomic forces.
-This dimension is woven of concepts and words (in a general logic framework).
+The social web of normal life is linguistic, composed of words and concepts: They are the building blocks and connective tissue.
 It is a virtual environment, rather like an operating system.
-The human community is so completely contained within this verbal\conceptual structure that few even notice that it exists and is that it is unique to us.
-We don’t see our communications matrix exactly as fish don’t notice water.
+The human community is so completely contained within this verbal\conceptual structure that few even notice that it exists.
+We don’t see our communications matrix just as fish don’t notice water.
 Within this domain, we don’t usually feel mentally limited or cramped but only those realities that can be sealed inside words or concepts can exist here.
 These can be considered, shared and exchanged, but like a nerd’s action figures, only if still sealed in the original container.
 Flatland is a reality composed of things with no objective reality, it is equally Plato’s Cave and Keanu’s Matrix.
 We weave it together and alone like a tea-cozy set over the nakedly objective world.

 Even though these words, concepts, and the logic substrate they bind to are purely abstract human inventions and not objective clumps of matter, if something falls confusingly outside our thought domain we challenge its existence, even the possibility of it.
 These symbolic scrabble tiles of meaning are where our species is compelled to restrict reality.
 We nest inside our conceptual nutshells.
 Individually we narrow ourselves still further by accepting only tiles we generally care about, in areas such as religion, science, politics, or economics.
 Intense social pressure to share the same religious, political and economic scrabble tiles as the local community shrinks our collection down to a small handful.
 These are often compulsory tiles but even the knowledge that they are compulsory is often masked behind how automatically and transparently we blend with the core beliefs wherever we are born.
 In this realm flags are countries, and symbols are literal vessels or instances of what they symbolize.
 The simpler a person is the less they can distinguish between the name and the thing with that name.
 “They can’t tell the difference,” Alan Watts said, “between the map and the territory”.